 Should You Use Your PCB Power Plane as a Return Path?

-Power planes and ground planes are important for more than just distribution of supplying power.
+Power planes (sometimes called a power layer) and ground planes are important for more than just distribution of supplying power.
 When defining reference planes, both with impedance controlled routing and in managing return paths, your stackup might force return currents to pass into a PCB power plane before being coupled back to a ground layer.
-Even though you define a GND reference layer as a the basis for your impedance-controlled trace width, you still have to define a clear return path along the length of the power plane in your design.
-Let’s take a look at some good practices for controlling return paths in your PCB with a power plane as a return path.
+Even though you define a GND reference layer as a the basis for your impedance-controlled trace width, you still have to define a clear return path along the length of the power layer in your design.
+Let’s take a look at some good practices for controlling return paths in your PCB with a power layer as a return path.

 Signal Behavior with a PCB Power Plane as a Return Path